unrival-protocol/documentation/source/whitepaper.rst

 Introduction
 ~~~~~~~~~~~~

-Unrival seeks to pave a road to cooperation when defection seems, in the realest sense, like the more rational choice for self-interested agents.
-As it is meant to be realistic and not fanciful, it does so without appealing to the moral inclinations of its subjects - but instead by re-framing self-interest and laying bare latent incentives to cooperate.
+Unrival seeks to pave a road to cooperation when defection seems to be, in the realest sense, the more rational choice for self-interested agents.
+As it is meant to be realistic and not fantastic, it does so without appealing to the moral inclinations of its subjects - but instead by re-framing self-interest and laying bare latent incentives to cooperate.

 But, where agents stand to benefit maximally by cooperating, shouldn't they be doing so already?
 This may seem paradoxical, but not always.
-Think of Mutually Assured Destruction: although individual nations may prefer all-around nuclear disarmament, they'd be crazy (by this calculus) to adopt this strategy - doing so would only give other nations a leg up in the struggle for international dominance, and would be very unlikely to bring about the optimaly outcome.
+Think of Mutually Assured Destruction: although individual nations may prefer all-around nuclear disarmament, they'd be crazy (by this calculus) to adopt this strategy - doing so would only give other nations a leg up in the struggle for international dominance, and would be very unlikely to bring about the optimal outcome.
 Thus, in a nuclear-armed world, nations are trapped in a *race to the bottom*.

 In short, our problem boils down to: *how can we cooperate when we are stuck in rivalrous equilibria*?
 Unrival is an attempt at a technological answer to this question.
-Our answer starts with a set of shared concepts, the use of which lowers the coordination costs (e.g. the requisite energy, the inherent risk, and so on) associated with cooperating.
+Our answer starts with a set of shared concepts, the use of which lowers the coordination costs (e.g. the requisite energy, the inherent risk, and so on) associated with cooperation.
 This has the effect of putting maximally beneficial outcomes within agents' reach.
-Thus, agents using Unrival outcompete those that don't.
+Hence our claim that *agents using Unrival outcompete those that don't*.
 Although selfish individuals beat non-selfish individuals, non-selfish groups beat selfish groups, according to `multi-level selection theory <https://en.wikipedia.org/wiki/Group_selection#Multilevel_selection_theory>`_.
+In brief: **Unrival is a technology for creating non-selfish groups**.

 The Stag Hunt
 ~~~~~~~~~~~~~